Contents

 Acropolis Museum

-If you go to any museum while in Athens, I would definitely make this one my number 1 choice.
 The large glass windows even give you spectacular views of part of the Acropolis!

-One of my favorite pieces was the 5 Caryatids which were smashed by a Turkish canyon ball but still in decent shape.
 You will recognize them immediately since they are the originals from the replica you will see atop the Acropolis!

 Areopagus

-Finally to end your day on a beautiful note, head to Areopagus.
+Finally, to end your first day in Athens on a beautiful note, head to Areopagus.
 You will likely see tourists and locals relaxing and waiting for the sun to set atop this rock.
-It is located below the Acropolis heading towards the Roman Agora.
+It is located below the Acropolis, heading towards the Roman Agora.

 For additional Acropolis guides or to get your tickets in advance, click here!